fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/New-AzureRmSiteRecoveryRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSiteRecoveryRecoveryPlan** cmdlet creates a recovery plan in azure_2 Site Recovery.
+The **New-AzureRmSiteRecoveryRecoveryPlan** cmdlet creates a recovery plan in Azure Site Recovery.

 A recovery plan gathers virtual machines in a group for the purposes of failover and recovery.